 Idan Raichel, a humble and unassuming musician suddenly found himself one of his country's biggest celebrities.
 With long dreadlocks tamed by a dramatic black turban, he was instantly recognized wherever he went, inevitably drawing huge crowds of admirers, paparazzi and autograph seekers.
-A keyboardist, producer and composer from Kfar Saba, a city near Tel Aviv.
-Idan was born in 1977 to a family with Eastern European roots, and although music was an important part of his upbringing, his parents did not place much emphasis on performing music from his particular cultural background.
+A keyboardist, producer and composer from, Idan was born in 1977 to a family with Eastern European roots, and although music was an important part of his upbringing, his parents did not place much emphasis on performing music from his particular cultural background.
 “I think the fact that I didn’t have strong family musical roots is what made me be very open to music from all over the world,” says Idan.
 Idan started playing the accordion (which he likes to call “the uncoolest instrument ever”) when he was 9 years old, and even at this young age was attracted to the exotic sounds of Gypsy music and tango.

 As a teenager, Idan started playing keyboards, and studied jazz in high school, which honed his skills at improvisation and working with other musicians.
 Idan soon become a successful backup musician and recording session player.
 After a few years of helping others gain success and notoriety, Idan decided it was time to pursue a project that reflected his musical ideals, and he began working on a demo recording in a small studio he set up in the basement of his parent’s home.
 He thought it would be a good idea to invite a number of different singers and musicians to participate, in order to better demonstrate his distinct styles and the ways in which he worked with a variety of artists.